Beer in Thailand

-Boon Rawd Brewery also makes Leo, a standard lager.
-In addition, Thai Beverages sells Archa, a mass-market, non-premium lager which doesn't sell well.
+Boon Rawd Brewery also makes Leo, a standard lager, and Thai Beverages Archa, a mass-market, non-premium lager.
 Boon Rawd Brewery also sold a global brand called Mittweida, but this was replaced by a beer brewed in partnership with InBev, Kloster.
 It also sells a 6.5 percent lager called Thai Beer.

-Other locally brewed Thai beers are Phuket Beer and Siam, both in Pathum Thani Province.
+Other Thai beers are Phuket Beer and Siam, both in Pathum Thani Province.
 Siam Beer exports Bangkok Beer abroad, but does not sell it in Thailand.
-Phuket Beer and Federbräu are the only Thai beers brewed in accordance with the German purification law, the Reinheitsgebot.
+Phuket Beer and Federbräu are the only Thai beers brewed in accordance with the German purity law, the Reinheitsgebot.
 Phuket Lager received the first gold medal ever for a beer from Thailand at the 2006 Monde Selection Awards.
 Klassik beer is another local beer brewed in Pathum Thani Province.